mariams0999/github-tutorial/README.md

 ## Workflow & Commands

 After adding and committing your work using the two commands **`git add`** and **`git commit -m "short message"`**, you need to push all your work to the repository you just made (think of it as saving this screenshot permenantly on github!)

 However, before doing that, you need to build that bridge or connection between your git workspace and github (think of it as the Brooklyn Bridge that is built to connect Brooklyn with Manhattan, so people can transfer on it in New York!)
 * To build that bridge, type **`git remote add origin URL`**
+To understand it better, here is the break down:
     * `git` is a git command
     * `remote` is your external repository that is on github
     * `add` is for adding your files to the remote repository
     * `origin` is the nickname of your remote repository (origin = standard)
     * URL is the location of your remote repository on github (make sure it is always in SSH!
 Refer back to initial setup to know how to do that!)

 * To push your work to github where you can save your work permenantly, type `git push -u origin master`
+To understand it better, here is the breakdown:
-    * git is a git command
+    * `git` is a git command
+    * `push` is sending your work from your local repository (git workspace) to your remote repository (github)
+    * `-u` means upstream and you type it once when you first push your work to tell the computer to remember that this is the remote repository and the branch you want to push to every time
+    * `origin` is the remote we are pushing to
+    * `master` is the main branch

+(**Note:** if you typed `git push -u origin master` the first time you pushed, you don't have to type this long command again every time you push.
+Just type `git push` and the computer will remember where to push to)

 If you ever got lost, you can always type **`git status`** (optional)
 * `git status` will show you if you haven't added your file once it was changed to the statging area which will appear in red.